paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-079-science-and-technology-policy-organization-and-priorities.md

   (C) describe the approaches that will be taken by each participating agency to assess the effectiveness of its STEM education programs and activities; and

-  (D) with respect to subparagraph (A), describe the role of each agency in supporting programs and activities designed to achieve the objectives; and
+  (D) with respect to subparagraph (A), describe the role of each agency in supporting programs and activities designed to achieve the objectives;

-(6) establish, periodically update, and maintain an inventory of federally sponsored STEM education programs and activities, including documentation of assessments of the effectiveness of such programs and activities and rates of participation by women, underrepresented minorities, and persons in rural areas in such programs and activities.
+(6) establish, periodically update, and maintain an inventory of federally sponsored STEM education programs and activities, including documentation of assessments of the effectiveness of such programs and activities and rates of participation by women, underrepresented minorities, and persons in rural areas in such programs and activities;

+(7) collaborate with the STEM Education Advisory Panel established under section 303 of the American Innovation and Competitiveness Act and other outside stakeholders to ensure the engagement of the STEM education community;

+(8) review the measures used by a Federal agency to evaluate its STEM education activities and programs;

+(9) request and review feedback from States on how the States are utilizing Federal STEM education programs and activities; and

+(10) recommend the reform, termination, or consolidation of Federal STEM education activities and programs, taking into consideration the recommendations of the STEM Education Advisory Panel.

-**(b) 1 Responsibilities of OSTP** The Director shall encourage and monitor the efforts of the participating agencies to ensure that the strategic plan under subsection (b)(5) is developed and executed effectively and that the objectives of the strategic plan are met.
+**(c) Responsibilities of OSTP** The Director shall encourage and monitor the efforts of the participating agencies to ensure that the strategic plan under subsection (b)(5) is developed and executed effectively and that the objectives of the strategic plan are met.

-**(c) Report** The Director shall transmit a report annually to Congress at the time of the President’s budget request describing the plan required under subsection (b)(5).
+**(d) Reports** The Director shall transmit a report annually to Congress at the time of the President’s budget request describing the plan required under subsection (b)(5).
 The annual report shall include—

 (1) a description of the STEM education programs and activities for the previous and current fiscal years, and the proposed programs and activities under the President’s budget request, of each participating Federal agency;